Saturday, September 14, 2024

 She answered all of my questions and provided lots of good information -- including many things I hadn't thought to ask.
 I asked her to put me on her list.
 She planned to breed her female, Gypsy, that spring when she went into season.
 In the meantime, we continued to talk, as well as exchange text messages and emails.

 The wait was longer than anyone anticipated.
 As the weeks, and then months, ticked by, I considered a couple of other litters that had recently been born.
-However, the puppies’ tails had already been docked which generally happens just a couple of days after birth.
+However, the puppies’ tails had already been docked which happens just a couple of days after birth.
 Even though both of those breeders were also on the breeders' list and considerably closer, I wouldn't be getting a puppy with a natural tail.
 So, I continued to wait.

 Ultimately, the inevitable happened.
 Gypsy went into season and was bred in early July.
-Five black Standard Schnauzer puppies were born on September 4 (only four pictured in the photo below).
+Five black Standard Schnauzer puppies were born on September 4, 2023 (only four pictured in the photo below).
 And one of them would be mine!

 Tuesday, January 16, 2024